Shao-Group/cmpsc465-fa20/assignment6/problem1/readme.md

 # Problem Description

 Give a directed graph G = (V,E), find the maximum network flow from `s` to `t`.

 # Input

-There are m + 1 lines, the first line gives two numbesr `n` and `m`, `n` is the number of vertices, `m` is the number of edges.
+There are m + 1 lines, the first line gives two numbers `n` and `m`, `n` is the number of vertices, `m` is the number of edges.
 Each of the following lines gives three intergers a, b, c separated by space which means there is an edge from a to b with capacity c.
+There could be multiple edges between two vertices.
+(1 <= a,b <= n)
 The source vertex `s` is always 1, and the sink vertex `t` is n.

 1 <= n <= 100